From the President

 These commitments signal our dedication to accelerating transformation in the field as a whole–not only focusing on a particular region, issue, or disease.
 We are at a pivotal moment of revolution, not unlike the scientific and industrial revolution of 100 years ago when daring philanthropists such as Andrew Carnegie and John D. Rockefeller redefined modern medicine.
 We can learn from such leaders, and from our own, Julius S. and Julius A.

 With changing populations, unpredictable employment patterns, the effects of technology and globalization, and more, the solutions of yesterday will not solve the problems of today and tomorrow.
-Over the last 10 years, the Rippel Foundation has grown from a four-person grant-making institution to employ a team today of 40 staff and contractors in a diverse portfolio of active initiatives.
+Over the last 13 years, the Rippel Foundation has grown from a four-person grant-making institution to an operating foundation (IRS designation pending) that employs a team today of 26 staff and contractors to manage a diverse portfolio of active initiatives.
 We are in this for the long term because that is what it will take: through persistence and adaptation—virtues at the heart of this Foundation—we will meet today’s challenges head on.